 Exercising at home keeps your elderly parents in good shape: it helps improve their balance and includes enough endorphins in their system that can keep them in a good disposition.
 Endorphins are hormones released in the brain, and these hormones possess analgesic-like effects that make them feel good about their bodies and how they carry themselves whenever they engage in activities that can increase the heart rate.
-Through our wellness programs for our in-home care in Laguna Hills California, we incorporate simply health-condition-friendly exercises that will promote physical activity for your elder family members at home.
+Through our wellness programs for our in-home care in Irvine California, we incorporate simply health-condition-friendly exercises that will promote physical activity for your elder family members at home.

 The following exercises listed below can be performed at home with the use of a sturdy chair:

 This exercise helps them improve their balance and lets them understand their leg strength when they execute one-legged stands.
 Here’s how to do it:

 - Stand on each foot for 10 seconds.